 Crowds In Historic Philadelphia, Special Events & Exhibitions & Great Weather Played A Part

 Center City hotels were full this Memorial Day weekend with both Saturday and Sunday seeing the highest occupancies for those nights in at least a decade.

 - Friday: 82.8% (+5% from 2015 when occupancy was at 78.5%, source: Smith Travel Research)

 Cash-Conscious Couples Score Big On Romance In Philly

 Love doesn’t always wait for payday to roll around, and that’s okay, because Philadelphia has loads of ways to woo a lover on a spring or summer day—or any day or night, really—without dipping deeply into the joint bank account.
 Sweethearts can settle in for a free afternoon hang at...

 Fact Sheet: Historic Philadelphia Trail

 The birthplace of the nation is rich in history—and plenty of it.
-This Historic Philadelphia Trail guides visitors to 24 essential sites in the area, which spans from the Delaware River to 7th Street and from Vine to Lombard Streets.
+Philadelphia's Historic District Trail guides visitors to 24 essential sites in the area, which spans from the Delaware River to 7th Street and from Vine to Lombard Streets.
 This is the original city.
 It boasts serious historical...